 At the same time, the improvement of breeds towards ‘perfection’ was controversial.
 While there was approval for the greater regularity of type, many fanciers complained that standards were being set on arbitrary, largely aesthetic grounds by enthusiasts in specialist clubs, without concern for utility or the health of the animal.
 This meant that breeds were changing, and not always for the better.
 For example, the modern St Bernard was said to be a beautiful animal, but would be useless in Alpine rescue work.

-In the late 1880s, veterinarians worried about the physical and mental well-being of ladies’ lapdogs – anticipating the recent controversies between the Kennel Club, RSPCA and the BBC.
+In the late 1880s, veterinarians worried about the physical and mental well-being of ladies’ lapdogs – anticipating the 21st century controversies between the Kennel Club, RSPCA and the BBC.
 One vet, JH Steel, wrote of a toy dog, “whose stomach refuses all but the most delicate morsels artificially prepared, whose limbs can scarcely support his weight, whose natural atmosphere is that of a close and heated room, and who has become petulant and snappish through the enervating influence of his surroundings”.
 However, vets reported that overall the health of pedigree dogs was no worse, and perhaps better, than that of mongrels.